nidhigupta3/Power-BI-AdventureWorksReport/README.md

 3. Text Functions: For example, CONCATENATE, REPLACE, UPPER/LOWER

-4. Filter Functions: For example, CALCULATE, FILTER, ALL _(For example, CALCULATE helped as a filter override, enabling me to create new filter contexts.
+4. Filter Functions: For example, CALCULATE, FILTER, ALL <br>
+_(For example, CALCULATE helped as a filter override, enabling me to create new filter contexts.
 It proved invaluable for analyzing trends over time, such as previous month’s orders, revenue, profit, returns, and overall average price)_

-5. Date, Time, Time Intelligence: For example, DATE, YEAR/MONTH, DATEDIFF, DATESYTD _(For example, DATESINPERIOD and DATESYTD helped in calculating metrics like 90-day rolling profit, along with comparing current data points to previous months in terms of orders, profit, revenue, and returns)_
+5. Date, Time, Time Intelligence: For example, DATE, YEAR/MONTH, DATEDIFF, DATESYTD <br>
+_(For example, DATESINPERIOD and DATESYTD helped in calculating metrics like 90-day rolling profit, along with comparing current data points to previous months in terms of orders, profit, revenue, and returns)_

-6. Iterator Functions: For example, SUMX, AVERAGEX _(For example, SUMX helped in calculating metrics like revenue, profit, and total orders for each data point, which then became the building blocks for further analysis)_
+6. Iterator Functions: For example, SUMX, AVERAGEX <br>
+_(For example, SUMX helped in calculating metrics like revenue, profit, and total orders for each data point, which then became the building blocks for further analysis)_

-7. Relationship Functions: For example, RELATED
+7. Relationship Functions: For example, RELATED <br>
 _(For example, RELATE seamlessly pull data from different tables for a more comprehensive analysis, similar in logic to VLOOKUP)_  <br>

 **4. Dashboard Development: Built interactive dashboards tailored to stakeholder needs** <br><br>